Caruso School of Law COVID-19 Updates

 - The requirement for student health insurance does not apply to international students studying exclusively online in their home country.

 - If you have questions about this, please call the Student Health Center 310-506-4316.

-Is the Career Development Office (CDO) going to be open and available to students?
+Is the Career Development Office (CDO) open and available to students?

 - Yes.
 The CDO will remain open and continue to operate virtually.
-All planned fall programming is moving forward, including the Fall Legal Interview Program, Mock Interview Program, as well as various practice area and career planning workshops.
+All planned spring programming is moving forward, including our 1L Mock Interview Program, Big Law OCI Program, Spring Interview Program, as well as various practice area and career planning and strategy workshops.
 Additionally, your team of CDO counselors are all committed to continuing to provide their students with high-level, individualized career counseling and assistance.
 Please feel free to reach out to us at any time.